sfc-gh-dwilczak/tutorials/docs/snowflake/aws/kinesis/index.md

 # AWS Kinesis to Snowflake
-In this tutorial we will show how you can setup Kinesis firehouse to load data into Snowflake.
-We will use a python script of taxi data to act as our source.
+In this tutorial we will show how you can setup Kinesis stream and firehose to load data into Snowflake.
+We will use a local python script of taxi data to act as our source.

 ## Video
 Video still in development